About Mayor Battle

 Mayor of the City of Huntsville

-Now in his third term, Mayor Tommy Battle is dedicated to creating jobs and diversifying Huntsville’s economic base.
+Elected in August 2020 to a fourth term, Mayor Tommy Battle is dedicated to creating jobs and diversifying Huntsville’s economic base.
 Through his leadership, the Mayor has assembled a coalition of regional leaders committed to recruiting industry, workforce development and high quality education.
 As a result, Huntsville leads the state in new jobs and economic investment.

 The Mayor’s goal is to make the best possible use of Huntsville’s collective brainpower to ensure that the City becomes a global leader in innovation, research and development.
 GEO, Cyber, Energy and Biotech initiatives work to unite the City’s rich intellectual capital with new opportunities.